 However, the timing of your venue search has a massive impact on your event and budget.
 Industry experts agree that sourcing at the wrong time can be extremely costly.
-Booking a program too late could affect your incentives, rate offers and attrition/cancellation allowance while also limiting your options and undermining your negotiating power.
+Booking a program too late could affect your incentives, rate offers and attrition/cancellation allowance while limiting your options and undermining your negotiating power.

 On the other hand, sourcing too soon could mean receiving less than ideal offers from hotels.
 For dates far into the future, a hotel’s primary focus is booking base business with full-house groups or programs requiring a minimum of 80% of the property’s guest rooms and meeting space.